 LTL shipments and quotes have been a popular discussion in recent weeks of the PLS.
 We’ve covered everything from LTL quotes for beginners to LTL shipping mistakes.
 Now we’re going to go in-depth on how to choose the perfect LTL freight carrier with these 5 tips.

 Since the federal deregulation of the transportation industry in the late 1970s, LTL transportation has morphed from a heavily unionized group of carriers operating in a largely non-competitive environment into a high tech, cost-effective and service-oriented transportation industry.

+LTL freight carrier is an individual or a company that specializes in moving commercial LTL freight.
 Over the past few years, LTL carriers have made tremendous advancements in technology and service.
 The industry has mastered state-of-the-art website functionality, paperless tender and billing, instant electronic dispatch, and real-time status verification of delivery.

 Nowadays, it’s more common than not for carriers and 3PLs to offer apps for smartphones and tablets.
 You can now stay in touch anytime, anywhere.